hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-private-chaincode.md

                 **What this PR does / why we need it**:

 This PR introduces more tools to enhance code quality to our build pipeline.
+In particular, we add [staticcheck](https://staticcheck.io/) and spellchecking to our golinter script and fix all detected issues, including dead code, removing dependencies of deprecated code, unchecked vars, and spelling issues.

 **Which issue(s) this PR fixes**:
 <!--